History of science and technology in the People's Republic of China

-For more than a century, China's leaders have called for rapid development of science and technology, and science policy has played a greater role in national politics in China than in many other countries.
-China's scientific and technical achievements have been impressive in many fields.
-Although it has been a relatively low-income, developing country, China has by its own efforts managed to develop nuclear weapons, the ability to launch and recover satellites, supercomputers, and high-yield hybrid rice, among others.
-But the development of science and technology has been uneven, and significant achievements in some fields are matched by low levels in others.

 The evolving structure of science and technology and frequent reversals of policy under the People's Republic have combined to give Chinese science a distinctive character.
 The variation in quality and achievements stems in part from a large and poorly educated rural populace and the somewhat limited opportunities for secondary and higher education — conditions common to all developing countries.
 The character of Chinese science has also reflected the concentration of resources in a few key fields and institutions, some with military applications.
 In more politically radical periods — such as the Great Leap Forward (1958–60) and the Cultural Revolution (1966–76) — efforts were made to expand the ranks of scientists and technicians by sharply reducing education and certification standards.